rhymeswithmogul/Office365DnsChecker/man/en-US/Test-Office365DNSRecords.md

 Accept wildcard characters: False
 ```

-### -21Vianet
+### -Use21Vianet
-If your Office 365 tenant is hosted by the 21Vianet, include this switch.
+If your Office 365 tenant is hosted by 21Vianet, include this switch.
 Chinese customers must have the msoid attribute set to a special value.

 ```yaml
 Type: SwitchParameter